 Parameter estimation in compartment models - which parameters can be identified, what data is necessary etc.

-The project can also focus on deviations from the standard SEIR-model, such as models that include super spreaders, see e.g. this paper, which has attracted a lot of media attention.
+The project can focus on deviations from the standard SEIR-model, such as models that include super spreaders, see e.g. this paper, which has attracted a lot of media attention.

 Within each subject, the project can focus more on theoretical development and simulations, or analysis of data, and one can choose to look at subsets of data (only Danish data, or data from some specific country, either because the epidemia is more severe there or because better data is available, or worldwide data).